OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/nonlinear_block_gs.rst

 NonlinearBlockGS doesn't work, then you will need to use :ref:`NewtonSolver <openmdao.solvers.nonlinear.newton.py>`.

-Here, we choose the NonlinearBlockGS to solve the Sellar problem, which has two components with a cyclic dependency, has no implicit states, and works very well with Gauss Seidel.
+Here, we choose the NonlinearBlockGS to solve the Sellar problem, which has two components with a cyclic dependency, has no implicit states, and works very well with Gauss-Seidel.

 .. embed-test::
     openmdao.solvers.nonlinear.tests.test_nonlinear_block_gs.TestNLBGaussSeidel.test_feature_basic